twilio/twilio-cli/README.md

 ## Feedback

-Please file a GitHub issue in this repository for any feedback you may have.
-You may also send feedback via the `twilio feedback` command.
+Please file a [GitHub issue](https://github.com/twilio/twilio-cli/issues) in this repository for any issues/bugs.

+We’d love to hear from you.
+Any time you have feedback you’d like to send us, fill the [CLI Feedback form](https://airtable.com/shrcFDU1gmKWOqZXe) or just run: the `twilio feedback` command.

 ## License